Throughout the Show-Me State, sightseeing opportunities

 Sandys, Sir Winston Churchill’s granddaughter, the sculpture stands next to the

-should not miss the Cathedral Basilica of St. Louis.
+describes the Cathedral Basilica of St. Louis.
 Designated a Cathedral Basilica by Pope John Paul

 II, in 1997, the sanctuary houses the world’s largest collection of mosaic art,